Derkhold/Portfolio/README.md

 If you'd like to discuss any of these projects, ask questions about the architecture, or talk about opportunities related to trading systems or quantitative research, feel free to reach out.
 Email: derkhold@gmail.com

+For identification purposes: this portfolio is associated with my application under the name Iséo Lasfargues.